subsevenx/jekyll-subseven.io/README.md

 og-description: This is a test opengraph description
 og-image: /assets/img/placeholder.png # can be absolute or relative link.
 Will fall back to featured image if not specified.
 featured: #relative path of featured image.
 Can be used anywhere but should be used for posts.
+recaptcha: true #the site key can be set in the main config file
 ---
 ```